 People with psoriasis often describe the itchy feeling that psoriasis causes as burning, biting, and painful.
-Up to 90 percent of people with psoriasis say they itch, according to the National Psoriasis Foundation (NPF).
+Recent studies show that about 60-90% of people with psoriasis say they itch.

-For many people with psoriasis, itching is the most annoying symptom of the condition.
-It can be severe enough to disrupt your sleep, destroy your concentration, and interfere with your sex life.
+For many people with psoriasis, itching (known as pruritus) is one of the most frustrating symptoms of the condition.
+It can be severe enough to disrupt your sleep and concentration and even interfere with your sex or personal life.

-The dead cells move quickly to the outer layer of your skin and build up, forming red patches covered in flaky, silver scales.
-The skin also turns red and inflamed.
+The dead cells move quickly to the outer layer of your skin and build up, forming discolored patches covered in flaky, silver scales.
+The skin also becomes inflamed.

-Even though the word “psoriasis” comes from the Greek word for “itch,” in the past, doctors didn’t consider itching a main symptom of the condition.
+Even though “psoriasis” comes from the Greek words describing itchiness, in the past, doctors didn’t consider itching a primary symptom of the condition.
 Instead, they would determine the severity of the disease based on the number of scaly patches a person had.

-Today, the medical profession is increasingly recognizing “itch” as a major symptom of psoriasis.
+Today, the medical profession increasingly recognizes itch as a significant symptom of psoriasis.

-The itching is caused by psoriasis scales, flakiness, and inflamed skin.
-However, it’s also possible to itch in areas of your body that aren’t covered by psoriasis scales.
+Itching can also be caused by external factors, such as clothing or other irritants, that may cause increased scratching and stress.
+It’s also possible to itch in areas of your body that aren’t covered by psoriasis scales.

-Scratching can also damage the skin, leading to the formation of even more itchy plaques and even infection.
+Scratching can also damage the skin, forming even more itchy plaques and even infection.